 If additional information is needed regarding MEDI, please contact the Customer Center Service Desk at (800) 366-8768 or (217) 524-4784.
 For a more comprehensive overview of the MEDI System, review the MEDI help document at http://www.myhfs.illinois.gov/training/guides.html.

-11f) If there is a discrepancy in the participant’s birth date that what is in the State database, eQHealth cannot take the review.
+11f) If there is a discrepancy in the participant’s birth date and what is in the State database, eQHealth cannot take the review.
 It is difficult to provide mandatory concurrent review before this is corrected in the system.
 What do we do?

 If you have an eligibility issue, call the caseworker to get information changed while the patient is in-house.
-If it is unresolved at the time of discharge, bill HFS with “other” exception, attached supporting documentation showing the correct date of birth and the date the change of birth date was requested.
+If it is unresolved at the time of discharge, bill HFS with “other” exception, and attach supporting documentation showing the correct date of birth and the date the change of birth date was requested.

 12a) Who is my eQHealth liaison?